magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 to it has been updated by observing the message printed at the browser console.
 So far, so good.

-Before proceeding to the next step in approching the immediate feedback goal, kill the `boot` process (`CTRL-C`).
+Before proceeding to the next step in approaching the immediate feedback goal, kill the `boot` process (`CTRL-C`).

 ## Resources reloading